vennekilde/gw2-alliance-bot/README.md

 The bot will automatically assign roles to users based on the guilds they are a member of.
 The roles must be named in the format of `[{GUILD_TAG}] {GUILD_NAME}`.

-As an example, if a user is a member of the guild with the tag `[TEST]` and the name `Test Guild`, the bot will assign the role `[TEST] Test Guild` to the user, if the role is created on the discord server.
+As an example, if a user is a member of the guild with the tag `[TEST]` and the name `Test Guild`, the bot will assign the role `[TEST] Test Guild` to the user, if the role exists on the discord server.

 ### Guild Verification Role Assignment